getgrav/grav-learn/pages/05.admin-panel/05.pages-admin/docs.md

 Once you have filled out this information, selecting **Continue** will take you to the new page's editor.
 We will cover the Page Editor in more detail in [a following guide](../page-editor).

 !!
 Whether a page is visible or not in these settings only has an affect on navigation.
-A page's ability to be visited by a browser is determined in the page's
+A page's ability to be visited by a browser is determined by the page's [publishing settings](http://localhost/learn-grav/content/headers#published))

 #### Add Modular Page